 Laytonville is a decidedly white-collar town, with fully 93.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Laytonville is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Laytonville who work in sales jobs (27.71%), office and administrative support (22.89%), and personal care services (17.27%).

-Telecommuters are a relatively large percentage of the workforce: 27.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Laytonville telecommute to their jobs.
+Overall, about 27.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Laytonville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Laytonville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Laytonville in 2022 was $21,716, which is low income relative to California and the nation.
 This equates to an annual income of $86,864 for a family of four.